-The Rainbow Falls waterfall is exceptionally beautiful, pouring down a towering, near-vertical cliff in the Nantahala National Forest near Gorges State Park.
-Framed in lush forest and a hilly, wildflower-covered meadow, Rainbow Falls tumbles into a deep pool littered with giant boulders.
-After a drop of nearly 150 feet, the waterfall crashes loudly, exploding into voluminous clouds of mist which, when the sun is angled right, create colorful rainbows below the falls.
+Rainbow Falls is exceptionally beautiful.
+This enormous waterfall tumbles down a towering, near-vertical cliff in the Nantahala National Forest near Gorges State Park.
+Framed by a lush forest and a steep, wildflower-covered meadow, the waterfall tumbles into a deep pool littered with giant boulders.
+After a drop of nearly 150 feet, the waterfall crashes loudly, exploding into enormous clouds of mist.
+And when the sun is angled right, the waterfall creates colorful rainbows below the falls.

 Rainbow Falls NC: the hike

 The hike departs from the Grassy Ridge trailhead in Gorges State Park, near Cashiers, NC (view maps and driving directions).
-Gorges State Park is one of the newest in North Carolina’s state park system, and with an annual rainfall of over 80 inches, the park is classified as a temperate rain forest.
-Its rushing rivers, mighty waterfalls, abundant wildflowers and lush, green forest are born from the park’s abundant rain.
+Gorges State Park is one of the newest in North Carolina’s state park system, and with an annual rainfall of over 80 inches, the park classifies as a temperate rain forest.
+The park’s rushing rivers, mighty waterfalls, abundant wildflowers, and lush, green forest are a beautiful result of the park’s abundant rain.

 The hike trails the river’s banks, following the river upstream as it tumbles over a rocky bed.
-Reaching the hike’s lowest elevation, the trail crosses a tributary stream at 1.1 miles before commencing a nearly continuous climb to Rainbow Falls.
-The river’s rushing roar becomes louder as the hike trails upstream.
-A short side trail departs trail left at 1.4 miles, leading to the Hidden Falls waterfall.
-Here, the Horsepasture River pours over a wide, angular outcrop into a pool that’s bordered by nearly-vertical rock and, in summer months, blooming rhododendron.
+The trail reaches the hike’s lowest elevation and crosses a tributary stream at 1.1 miles, and then begins a nearly constant climb uphill.
+The river’s rushing roar becomes louder, amplifying through the forest.
+A short side trail departs on the trail’s left at 1.4 miles, leading to the Hidden Falls waterfall.
+The Horsepasture River pours over a wide, angular outcrop into a pool that’s bordered by nearly vertical rock and framed in blooming rhododendron.

 The hike continues the ascent, climbing wood stairs as it arcs around a bend.
-The sound of falling water amplifies on the trail as Rainbow Falls comes into view.
-The waterfall spills over a nearly 150-foot cliff, easily viewable from the top of the grassy, wildflower-cover slope in a wide clearing on the trail.
+The sound of falling water amplifies on the trail as the enormous waterfall suddenly comes into view.
+The waterfall spills over a nearly 150-foot cliff, easily viewable from the top of the grassy, wildflower-cover slope in a broad clearing on the trail.

 The trail ducks back into the forest, continuing its climb.
-The hike reaches Turtleback Falls at 1.65 miles, where the Horsepasture River cascades 25 feet over a large, curved rock outcrop into a pool below.
+(Though the trail passes near the waterfall’s crest, it’s extremely important not to approach the top of the falls or leave the main trail.
+The waterfall’s fast-moving currents and enormous drop are deadly.)
+The trail levels to reach Turtleback Falls at 1.65 miles, where the Horsepasture River cascades 25 feet over a large, curved rock outcrop into a pool below.

 The trail arcs around Turtleback Falls, crossing a small wood bridge and passing a tall rock outcrop and shallow cave.
 The hike curves around upper Turtleback, catching views of the unique waterfall upriver.

 From here, the hike makes an optional .3 mile trek to Drift Falls, the fourth waterfall in this short stretch of the river.
 It’s debatable whether the hike to Drift Falls is worth the extra mileage, though: the waterfall is located on private property, and it’s barely visible from the trail.
-(And the property border is, reportedly, regularly patrolled, so violators face stiff fines and penalties for edging even close to the waterfall.)
-We’ve made the trek to Drift Falls, staying well within the Nantahala National Forest boundary, but found the distant waterfall view disappointing.
+(And the property border is reportedly patrolled: violators face stiff fines and penalties for edging close to the waterfall.)

-Reaching the trail’s end, the hike turns around, retracing its steps back to the trailhead, passing Turtleback Falls and Rainbow Falls.
-The hike re-enters Gorges State Park, turning right at 3.6 miles to hike the Grassy Ridge Trail to the trailhead.
-The hike completes at just under 4 miles.
+The hike turns around, retracing its steps back to the trailhead.
+The hike re-enters Gorges State Park, turning right at 3.6 miles to follow the Grassy Ridge Trail to the trailhead.
+The adventure reaches the trailhead at just under 4 miles, completing the hike.

-Finished the Rainbow Falls Trail, and have a bit of energy (and daylight) left?
-The Bearwallow Falls Trail is a short, under-half-mile hike to a smaller waterfall.
-While it’s no Rainbow Falls, in size or beauty, it’s worth the hike.
-Or chase epic summit views on the Whiteside Mountain Trail in Highlands, catching view after stunning view from the mountain’s sheer, towering cliffs.
+Finished the hike, and have a bit of energy (and daylight) left?
+Chase epic summit views on the Whiteside Mountain Trail in Highlands, catching view after stunning view from the mountain’s sheer, towering cliffs.
+Hike to the tumbling cascades of Schoolhouse Falls, framed by lush thickets of rhododendron in the ultra-scenic Panthertown Valley.
 And check out the full list of our favorite Highlands and Cashiers hiking trails for even more adventures.